redbeanconsulting/redbeanconsulting.github.io/landing.md

 		<header class="major">
 			<h2>Advanced Analytics and Machine Learning</h2>
 		</header>
-		<p>Our data scientists can help you build predictive models, perform business analysis, and implement machine learning algorithms to generate actionable insights and drive business value.</p>
+		<p>Our Advanced Analytics and Machine Learning services help organizations unlock the full potential of their data by applying cutting-edge algorithms and techniques.
+Leveraging the power of machine learning, we help businesses gain valuable insights, make data-driven decisions, and drive innovation.</p>
 	</div>
 </section>